 DIY Holiday Decorations

-2. Attach abalone shells (seashellcity.com) to the greenery using a hot-glue gun around the wreath’s opening, leaving a 10-inch space at the top.
+- Attach abalone shells (seashellsupply.com to the greenery using a hot-glue gun around the wreath’s opening, leaving a 10-inch space at the top.

-3. Affix two shells called orange lions paws (jamaligarden.com) with their bases touching at the top of the wreath.
+- Affix two orange lions paws shells (qualityshells.com) with their bases touching at the top of the wreath.

-4. Glue a jungle star (seashellcity.com) on top of the lions paws.
+- Glue a jungle star (seashellworld.com) on top of the lions paws.

 • Plastic-foam bell shapes, colored with Krylon Travertine Tan Granite spray paint and wrapped in raffia ribbon